Unity-Technologies/ml-agents/docs/Migrating.md

 * The `play_against_current_self_ratio` self-play trainer hyperparameter has been renamed to `play_against_latest_model_ratio`
 * Removed the multi-agent gym option from the gym wrapper.
 For multi-agent scenarios, use the [Low Level Python API](Python-API.md).
 * The low level Python API has changed.
 You can look at the document [Low Level Python API documentation](Python-API.md) for more information.
 If you use `mlagents-learn` for training, this should be a transparent change.
+* The signature of `Agent.Heuristic()` was changes to take the `float[]` actions as a parameter, instead of returning the array.
+This was done to prevent a common source of error where users would return arrays of the wrong size.

 ### Steps to Migrate
 * Replace the `--load` flag with `--resume` when calling `mlagents-learn`, and don't use the `--train` flag as training